10 Best Password Managers for Mac in 2024 + Coupons

 🥇1.
 1Password — Best Overall Password Manager for Mac in 2024

-1Password Individual ($2.99 / month) provides all of the above features for a single user, while 1Password Families ($4.99 / month) adds shared vaults, permission management, and account recovery options between family members, and covers 5 users with the option to add more users for an additional fee.
-1Password is the only password manager on this list that doesn’t have a limit on the number of users that can share a family plan (which is just one of the reasons why we think it’s the best password manager for families).
+1Password Individual ($2.99 / month) is 1Password’s single-user plan, while 1Password Families ($4.99 / month) covers 5 users, with the option to add more users for an additional fee, and adds shared vaults, permission management, and account recovery options between family members.
+1Password is the only password manager on this list that doesn’t have a limit on the number of users that can share a family plan.
 1Password has a 14-day free trial, but there’s no money-back guarantee.

 Bottom Line:

 1Password is the best password manager for macOS.
 It provides advanced security features, a user-friendly interface, and low-cost plans for both individual users and families.
-It has a lot of useful tools, but my favorite is the Watchtower feature which audits password strength and scans the dark web for compromised data.
-I also really like 1Password’s shared vaults (with user permissions) in the family plan and its account recovery options.
+It has a lot of useful tools, but my favorites are its family-oriented features such as advanced sharing options and family vaults.
 1Password doesn’t offer a money-back guarantee, but both 1Password Individual and 1Password Families are available with a 14-day free trial.

 Read the full 1Password review >